Name: Adoption of Retired Research Dogs and Cats

 the opportunity to be adopted into loving homes instead of being euthanized after

-require research facilities to offer healthy dogs and cats used in research to
+product testing facilities to offer dogs and cats used in research to an animal

 Call to Actions: